BradleyCanty/3-DOF-Rocket-Traj-Sim/README.md

 Each exercise has an associated main file (rocket_traj_sim_ex.py):
 * the header 'Description' section contains instructions for completing the exercise
 * the body contains the solution to the exercise; as a student it is incumbent on you to attempt a solution on your own: if you get stuck, simply refer to the working code
-**[TO DO]Additionally, a PowerPoint presentation and suggested reading are supplied for each exercise.**

 Install the dependencies using the 'requirements.txt' file:
 1) Open your terminal or command prompt